ReconJSON/ReconJSON/Service.md

 ### Service

-The `Service` object SHALL be used to describe a specific program running on a `Port` object.
-There MAY be several `Service` objects to a single `Port` object. `Service` objects MAY have child objects called `ServiceDescriptor`(s).
+The `Service` object SHALL be used to describe a specific program running on a port.
+There MAY only be one [`Service`](Service.md) object per port in the [`Host`](Host.md) object's `port` attribute. `Service` objects MAY have child objects called `ServiceDescriptor`(s).
 These objects are defined in more detail in the `ServiceDescriptor.md` file, but they are generally used to give program specific information.
 If attribute values are not known, they MUST NOT be included unless specified otherwise in the description below.

 The `Service` object has the following attributes defined:
 * `type`* - MUST be the type of object.
 In this case, `Service`